 Similarly, when it comes to bad data, it involves a lot of things that make the issue really complex and unavoidable.

 - Inappropriate business analysis

 - Low ROI

-Having inaccurate data is the reason why 75% of the companies waste 12% of their sales revenue.
-But according to Experian Research the cost of bad data may be even greater than that 12% lost revenue.
+Having inaccurate data is the reason why 75% of companies waste 12% of their sales revenue.
+But according to Experian Research, the cost of bad data may be even greater than that 12% lost revenue.

 Benefits of streamlining your data collection and management

 A beautiful garden not only attracts people towards your house, it gives lovely flowers, fresh fruits and vegetables that give you good health and mental peace.

 An organized customer data management system can structure your business and give you clear directives to predict your business future.
 It lets you tailor a concrete business vision.

 - Good quality data increases employee efficiency by 62%.